keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 ## **Conclusion:**

 In this blog, We discussed the major differences between black box testing and white box testing.
-While both testing methods have their pros and cons, both black box and white box testing are crucial components of a complete testing framework.
+While both testing methods have their pros and cons, both <mark>white box and black box testing </mark> are crucial components of a complete testing framework.
 They are both suited for particular testing scenarios.
 Both can detect bugs and improve system quality.

 ## **FAQs**